catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 .. note::

  * The previous command uses the old ``neutron`` command rather than the ``openstack`` command as setting router gateways is not yet implemented in the new client.
  * If you look at the ports created at this point using the ``openstack port list -c ID -c 'Fixed IP Addresses'`` command you will notice three interfaces have been created.
-The ip 10.0.0.1 is the gateway address while 10.0.0.2 and 10.0.0.3 provide DHCP for this network.
+The IP 10.0.0.1 is the gateway address while 10.0.0.2 and 10.0.0.3 provide DHCP for this network.
  * Note the DNS nameservers, gateway address, subnet mask and allocation pool of the subnet from the ``openstack subnet create`` command.

-Next we will create ports with a fixed IP for our new keepalived instances:
+Next you will create ports with a fixed IP for your new keepalived instances:

 To find the correct subnet and network ID use the following commands